ryanlayer/gqt/README.md

 NOTE: GQT is in an alpha state.

-Genome Query Tools (GQT) is a tool and C API for storing and querying large-scale genotype data sets like those produced by 1000 Genomes.
-Genotypes are represented by compressed bitmap indices, which reduce the storage and compute burden by orders of magnitude.
+Genome Query Tools (GQT) is command line software and a C API for storing and querying large-scale genotype data sets like those produced by 1000 Genomes, the Uk100K, and forthcoming datasets involving millions of genomes.
+GQT represents genotypes as compressed bitmap indices, which reduce the storage and compututational burden by orders of magnitude.
 This index can significantly expand the capabilities of population-scale analyses by providing interactive-speed queries to data sets with millions of individuals.
 An example work flow:

 Use GQT to create a sample-based index of a BCF file containing 1092